 - Why should I floss regularly?

-However, while there are several options for cleaning between your teeth, the most important thing is to just do it!
+There are several options for cleaning between your teeth and the most important thing is to just do it!
 Be sure to ask your dental professional about the various home care tools and how to properly use them to avoid injuring your gums.

 - Are electric toothbrushes better than manual toothbrushes?